sainik-developer/SpEl-cross-field-validator/README.md

     private CustomerType customerType;
 }
 ```
-It's not possible to enforce the restriction using default set of validator hence developer will opt for custom validator for `CustomerDTO` or write logic in service layer.
+It's not possible to enforce the restriction using default validators hence developer will opt for custom validator for `CustomerDTO` or write logic in service layer.

-Below is the way explained how it can done by custom validator.
+##### Below is the way explained how it can done by custom validator.
 ```java
 @Target({ ElementType.TYPE })
 @Retention(RetentionPolicy.RUNTIME)